Privacy

 Don't let the name fool you, Adblock Plus has nothing to do with AdBlock and was actually created by an entirely different team of developers.
 AdBlock Plus comes with a nice selection of adjustable filters and is open source, making it freely customizable.

-All the same, Adblock Plus' user interface is nearly identical to that of AdBlock.
-The self-advertising, in which AdBlock Plus solicits donations and links to its social media channels, is a bit annoying.
-However, since it's rarely necessary to open the actual extension, this minor inconvenience isn't a big problem.
+All the same, its user interface is nearly identical to that of AdBlock.
+AdBlock Plus advertises itself and asks for donations, which is a bit annoying.
+However, since it's rarely necessary to open the actual extension, this is more of an inconvenience than a problem.

 AdBlock Plus is open source and free.

-As with the other providers listed above, clicking on the gear symbol in the extension opens additional settings.
-There, you'll find filters that automatically block push notifications or cookie banners.
-You can also specify that only those ads which aren't tracked by third parties be allowed to open.
+As with the other providers above, clicking on the gear symbol in the extension opens additional settings.
+These include filters that automatically block push notifications or cookie banners.
+You can also specify that only those ads which aren't tracked by third parties open.

 No premium version of Adblock Plus is offered.